biosustain/pseudobatch/README.md

 explorer.

 ## Building docker image
-This is a note to developers who what to rebuild/update the docker image.
+This is a note to developers who wants to rebuild/update the docker image.
 If you simply want to use the docker image see the description in the [article folder](./article/README.md).

 The Docker container relies on the [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook/tags/), see also [here](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-datascience-notebook).
 We used this image because it includes both Python and Julia out of the box, the down side is that it is quite large.
 To create the image you need a local copy of this repository and inside that folder run the following command: